ISISComputingGroup/ibex_user_manual/script_generator/Using-the-Script-Generator.md

 ### How do I insert an action at a given point?

-Click the line you wish to insert the new line below and click duplicate action.
+Click the line you wish to insert the new line below and click the "Insert Action Below" button.

 ### How do I add a new line to the end?

-Click the add action button.
+Click the "Add Action to End" button.

 ### Can I tab between cells?